Gender Bias Limiting Career Advancement of Women Engineers

 Bassey Inyang in Calabar

-President, Association of Professional Women Engineers of Nigeria, APWEN, Engr.
-Dr. Adebisi Osim, has complained about the existence of gender bias in the workplace against women in the engineering profession.
+The President, Association of Professional Women Engineers of Nigeria, APWEN, Dr. Adebisi Osim, has complained about the existence of gender bias in the workplace against women in the engineering profession.

-The APWEN president who made the complaint on Monday in Calabar, Cross River State, during the opening ceremony of a 5-day 2024 International Conference and Annual General Meeting (AGM), said the bias against women has led to instances of limitations of career advancement opportunities for professional women engineers.
+The APWEN president made the complaint yesterday in Calabar, Cross River State, during the opening ceremony of a five-day 2024 International Conference and Annual General Meeting (AGM), saying that the bias against women has led to instances of limitations of career advancement opportunities for professional women engineers.

-Osim lamented that the biases create barriers to entry, and success in Science Technology, Engineering and Mathematic (STEM) fields for women.
+Osim lamented that the biases have created barriers to entry, and success in Science Technology, Engineering and Mathematic (STEM) fields for women.

-“We also faced insufficient funding for women-led research as without adequate resources, women engineers struggle to advance their work and make meaningful contributions to the field,” Osim said
+“We also faced insufficient funding for women-led research as without adequate resources, women engineers struggle to advance their work and make meaningful contributions to the field,” she said.

 Osim said provision of access to STEM education would bridge the gap, and increase the number of women in the engineering profession.